Where would you prefer to send your child to school?

 Does investing in the aesthetics of school environments matter?

-When I first met with Christy Flahavan, she described the campus at Springer Elementary as "the ugly stepchild" of the Los Altos School District.
-"Putty on putty" was the color palette and portable classrooms (putty colored, of course) dominate the entrance to the school.
-Can we all agree that portable classrooms have "room for improvement" in their aesthetics?
+When I first met with Christy Flahavan, I noticed that Springer had the most neglected “curb appeal” of all the schools in the district.
+“Putty on putty” was the color palette and portable classrooms (putty colored, of course) dominate the entrance to the school.
+Can we all agree that portable classrooms have “room for improvement” in their aesthetics?
 Fortunately, painted artwork provides an inexpensive solution to beautify environments when larger capital investments are not an option.
-Christy's dogged determination to breathe fresh life into the campus on the shoestring PTA budget has resulted in a spate of beautification projects that are transforming Springer.
+Christy’s dogged determination to breathe fresh life into the campus on the shoestring PTA budget has resulted in a spate of beautification projects that are transforming Springer.
 If you visit the school today, you might have an entirely different first impression than you might have had just over a year ago.

 My first project with Springer involved transforming their Kindergarten playground into an interactive learning garden, with the help of a dozen volunteers, in 2016:

 Earlier this year the PTA funded a mural on the back of the administrative building, which faces the center of the school.
 The mural celebrates the local landscape and brings the feeling of a nature preserve to the heart of the campus.
 Most recently, the principal, Lynn Boskie, used part of her discretionary budget to add pavement art that compliments the wall mural.
 We created a pun from the school mascot, the “Springer Stingers” bee, to create a “Who do you want to Bee today?” art campaign.
 The artwork ties in with the growth mindset and citizenship qualities Springer embraces in their curriculum.
 Most foot traffic entering the campus passes over the artwork, so the whole school community can read it as they head to class.